AtaDikmen/Unity-Zombie-Island/README.md

 # Unity-Zombie-Island

 Here is my first 3D game I made in a week.
+I hope you like it.

 The goal of the game is to try to survive on an island full of zombies.